 WEX Extends Its Existing Fuel-Price Risk Management Program

-SOUTH PORTLAND, Maine--(BUSINESS WIRE)-- WEX Inc. (NYS: WEX) , a leading provider of corporate payment solutions, announced today that it has extended its existing fuel-price risk management program through the fourth quarter of 2014.
+SOUTH PORTLAND, Maine--(BUSINESS WIRE)-- WEX Inc. (NYS: WEX) , a leading provider of corporate payment solutions, announced today that it has extended its existing fuel-price risk management program through the first quarter of 2015.

-On June 7, 2013, the Company purchased instruments to cover a portion of its anticipated domestic fuel-price-related earnings exposure for the second, third and fourth quarters of 2014.
-At this time, WEX has hedged approximately: 60% of its second-quarter 2014 exposure, 40% of its third-quarter 2014 exposure and 20% of its fourth-quarter 2014 exposure.
+On September 20, 2013, the Company purchased instruments to cover a portion of its anticipated domestic fuel-price-related earnings exposure for the third and fourth quarters of 2014 and the first quarter of 2015.
+At this time, WEX has hedged approximately: 60% of its third-quarter 2014 exposure, 40% of its fourth-quarter 2014 exposure and 20% of its first-quarter 2015 exposure.
 Going forward, the Company intends to hedge approximately 60% of its domestic fuel-price-related earnings exposure in every quarter on a rolling basis.

 Average low end of range